terramate-io/terramate-quickstart-aws/README.md

 <br>
 <br>

-## Terramate AWS QuickStart
+## Introduction

-This repository provides a reference architecture
+This template repository provides an example Terramate project structure to get started with Terramate and Terraform on AWS.

 ### Features

-✨ GitOps workflows in GitHub Actions (merge-on-apply)

-✨ Plan Previews in PRs

 ✨ Recommended project structure

-✨ Workflows
+✨ Pre-configured GitHub Action for our GitOps workflow using `merge-and-apply` strategy.

+✨ Preview `terraform plan` changes in Pull Requests

-✨ Backend and Provider Code Generation for keeping stacks DRY
+✨ Terraform Backend and Provider Code Generation for keeping stacks DRY

 ✨ Integration with Terramate Cloud